app-sre/deployment-validation-operator/README.md

     * If deploying to a namespace other than `deployment-validation-operator`, there are commented lines you must change in `deploy/openshift/cluster-role-binding.yaml` and `deploy/openshift/role-binding.yaml` first
 * Create the service, service account, configmap, roles and role bindings
 * Create the operator deployment
+    * **Note that the `nodeAffinity` attribute by default requires a node with the `node-role.kubernetes.io/infra` selector.
+In common (self-managed) clusters there is usually no such node, so you can remove the `nodeAffinity` attribtue when deploying to those environments.**

 ```
 oc new-project deployment-validation-operator